 3. (1.)
-The following persons shall be entitled to have their names inserted on the register as members of the Society to be incorporated under this Act:-

-(a.)
-All persons who are professional members of any of the societies following, that is to say,-

-The Auckland Society of Musicians (Registered);

-The Society of Professional Musicians of Hawke's Bay (Registered);

-The Wellington Society of Professional Musicians (Registered):

-The Nelson Professional Musicians' Association (Regis- 15

-The Canterbury Society of Professional Musicians (Registered):

-The Society of Musicians of Timaru (Registered);

-The Oamaru Society of Musicians (Registered); The Society of Musicians of Otago (Registered); and

-The Society of Musicians of Southland (Registered):

-(b.)
-All persons who satisfy the Council both that they have been professionally and habitually engaged in composing, teaching, or performing for the period of five years or upwards 25 immediately preceding the coming into operation of this Act, and that they are competent:
+The following persons shall be entitled to have their names inserted on the register as members of the Society to be incorporated under this Act:-(a.)
+All Every persons who are is a professional members of any of the societies following, that is to say,- The Auckland Society of Musicians (Registered): The Society of Professional Musicians of Hawke's Bay (Registered): The Wellington Society of Professional Musicians (Regis-The Nelson Professional Musicians' Association (Regis-The Canterbury Society of Professional Musicians (Regis-The Society of Musicians of Timaru (Registered); The Oamaru Society of Musicians (Registered): The Society of Musicians of Otago (Registered); and The Society of Musicians of Southland (Registered): (b.)
+All Every persons who satisfyies the Council both that they have he has been professionally and habitually engaged in composing, teaching, or performing for the period of five years or upwards immediately preceding the coming into operation of this Act, and that they are he is competent: 25 Struck out.
+Provided that if the Council is not satisfied that any person who applies to be registered under this paragraph is competent, it shall refer the question of the competence of such person to a Board of Examiners to be appointed 30 by the Minister, and the decision of such Board of Examiners shall be final: (c.)
+All persons of the age of twenty-one years or upwards who are, in the opinion of the Council, of established reputation in the musical profession: (d.)
+All Every persons of the said-age of the age of twenty-one years or 35 upwards who possesses a degree, diploma, certificate, license, or other proof that they have he has passed an examination recognised by the Council: Struck out.
+40 (e.)
+All persons of the said age who shall have passed the examination that may be prescribed by the Council.
+New paragraphs.

-(c.)
-All persons of the age of twenty-one years or upwards who are, in the opinion of the Council, of established reputation in the musical profession:
+(e.)
+Every person of the said age who possesses a degree or certificate in music of the University of New Zealand:

-(d.)
-All persons of the said age who possess a degree, diploma, certificate, license, or other proof that they have passed an examination recognised by the Council:
+(f.)
+Every person of the said age who possesses a degree, diploma, certificate, or license in music granted by any university, board, association, or institution recognised by the University of New Zealand.